ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

 - include/support.h
 - include/cc_helpers.h

-Almost all important call can be seen in action in the consolidated app:
+Almost all important calls can be seen in action in the consolidated app:
 - sample_apps/common/example_app.cc
 Almost all the sample apps use this common code as the basis for the applications.
 "vm_model_tool" utilities" are also instructive, they are in: